 Being a cabin crew member can be very exciting and glamorous; after all, there are few career paths that allow you to travel and work at the same time.
 But to be a successful flight attendant you need to have the skills, the personality and the look to fit the description.

-If you aspire to be part of an airline cabin crew, here is a list of the top qualities you must possess to set you above the competition:
+If you're looking for a job in cabin crew, here's a list of the top you qualities you must possess to set yourself apart from the competition.

 1. Customer Service Skills

 Customer service is probably the most important skill that a cabin crew member should have; your entire job is about ensuring that the customer is safe and happy.
 You must go above and beyond to make sure their journey with you was memorable and that they will return to fly again with your company.
 As Cailey Rizzo explains in Travel + Leisure, “it’s the airline employees that set the experience apart”.

 A successful and happy flight is a result of teamwork.
 You’ll find that you will rarely work with the same people each day and should be able to adapt and gel with different members of the team for the flight to run smoothly.

 Flight attendants must be effective communicators; you’ll need to advise passengers on proper emergency procedures and convey information clearly.
 Listening to the clients request and responding to it in a timely manner is essential.
 In emergencies, cabin crew members need to relay information to their team members and passengers plainly and effectively.

 4. Friendliness and Positivity

 The long hours and hard work can sometimes take a toll on your mood.
 But, you need to make sure you remain friendly and positive.
 A customer won’t know how many unsocial hours you have worked in the past week, or the tough journey you had to work, and they will expect the highest level of customer service.
 You will be chosen for the job on your bubbly personality so never forget that.